infinite8loop/my-portfolio/README.md

 - Live Server extension for VS Code
 - Git lens for VS Code

+## Deployment

+GitHub Actions is configured to deploy the code to S3 and create an invalidation in Cloudfront.

 End with an example of getting some data out of the system or using it for a little demo

 ## License